Concurrent Enrollment Program

 M State concurrent students are held to the same standards and expectations as students in classes taught on the college campus.
-Success in college begins with understanding college expectations are and being accountable.
-Students are encouraged to take M State's College Readiness Self Assessment and read the Student Agreement of Understanding.
+Success in college begins with understanding college expectations and being accountable.
+Students are encouraged to take M State's College Readiness Self Assessment and read the Student Agreement of Understanding or the CEP Brochure for Student Success.

 Get connected to M State - activate your StarID